Aberdaron: Demography

-The 2011 census revealed that 73.5% of residents identify themselves as Welsh speakers.
+The 2021 census revealed that 70.4% of residents identify themselves as Welsh speakers.

 Landmarks

-It is sometimes referred to as the "Land's End of North Wales", or in Welsh Pendraw'r Byd (roughly "far end of the world").
+It is sometimes referred to as the "Land's End of North Wales" or, in Welsh, Pendraw'r Byd (roughly "far end of the world").

 Aberdaron

 Two stone bridges, Pont Fawr (Large Bridge) and Pont Fach (Small Bridge), built in 1823, cross the Afon Daron and Afon Cyll y Felin in the centre of Aberdaron.
-Beyond the bridges the road opens up to create a small market square.
-The Old Post Office was designed by Portmerion architect Clough Williams-Ellis.
+Beyond the bridges, the road opens up to create a small market square.
+The Old Post Office was designed by Portmeirion architect Clough Williams-Ellis.

-Y Gegin Fawr (The Big Kitchen) was built in the 13th century as a communal kitchen where pilgrims could claim a meal on their way to Bardsey Island.
+Y Gegin Fawr (The Big Kitchen) was built in the 13th century, as a communal kitchen where pilgrims could claim a meal on their way to Bardsey Island.
 Aberdaron was the last place on the route for rest and refreshment and pilgrims often had to wait weeks in the village for a chance to cross the treacherous waters of Bardsey Sound (Swnt Enlli).

-1 mile up the road towards Porth Meudwy, you will find Cae y Grogbren (Gallows Field), near which is a large red rock.
+One mile up the road towards Porth Meudwy is Cae y Grogbren (Gallows Field), near to which is a large red rock.
 In the Middle Ages, the abbot from the monastery on Bardsey Island visited the rock to dispense justice to local criminals; if they were found guilty, the wrongdoer would be hanged and thrown into Pwll Ddiwaelod (The Bottomless Pool).
 The pool is a kettle lake, formed at the end of the Ice Age, when blocks of ice were trapped underground and melted to form round, deep pools.

 Above the village, on the Afon Daron, stands Bodwrdda, an early 16th-century stone-built house, which had a fulling mill adjacent; two large brick-built wings were added later, giving an imposing three-storey facade containing 17th-century windows.
 To the south, Penrhyn Mawr is a substantial late-18th-century gable-fronted farmhouse.

 The National Trust maintains a visitors' centre at Porth y Swnt, which was opened in 2014.